Pros and Cons of LPG Forklifts [Updated for 2023]

 by Trey Barber, on February 1, 2023 at 11:52 AM

 First, what is a LPG forklift?
 It's a forklifts powered by liquid propane gas (LPG).
 This power source offers unique advantages.
 LPG forklifts comprise a huge portion of the material handling market and are found across most industries.
 However, the performance and convenience of these models come with some disadvantages too.

 1. Lower Initial Investment

 In general, LPG forklifts are the most affordable models for companies to purchase new.
 This low price can allow companies to purchase more equipment for their fleet or add optional equipment to improve forklift performance.

 2. Convenient Refueling

-LPG powered forklifts are very easy to refuel.
-Operators simply detach the gas tank, replace it with a full one, and secure the new tank properly.
+LPG-powered forklifts are very easy to refuel.
+Operators simply detach the propane tank, replace it with a full one, and secure the new tank properly.
 Most forklift LPG tanks can be changed safely in a matter of minutes.
-This convenience helps keep forklifts running and workers productive for a larger percentage of their shift.
+This convenience helps keep forklifts running and workers productive for a large percentage of their shift.

 3. Broad Industry Applications